Electric carmaker Tesla invests $1.5 bn in bitcoin - RFI

 Tesla will also "begin accepting bitcoin as a form of payment for our products in the near future," the company added.

-Regulators and central bankers have reacted cautiously to the latest surge in bitcoin prices.

-During her confirmation hearing, newly-installed Treasury Secretary Janet Yellen said cryptocurrencies are vulnerable to illicit finance.
+During her Senate confirmation hearing, newly-installed Treasury Secretary Janet Yellen said cryptocurrencies are vulnerable to illicit finance.

 © 2021 AFP